Peterpiotr/siguren-documentation/docs/source/installation-procedures/ms-flange-installation.rst

    :align: center

+| Lend us a couple of bob till Thursday.
+| I'm absolutely skint.
+| But I'm expecting a postal order and I can pay you back
+  as soon as it comes.
+| Love, Ewan.

 If the flat sides are not parallel, the *easiest way* is to rotate the barrel.

 If you cannot rotate the barrel, do the following: